-- Most Saskatchewan health regions reported either no service issues or minor service delivery issues attributed to recruitment and retention issues for Occupational Therapists. - Saskatchewan health regions reported ten full time and nine part time vacancies. - A new collective agreement between HSAS/SAHO was agreed to at the time of this report.
+- Most Saskatchewan health regions reported either no service issues or minor service delivery issues attributed to recruitment and retention issues for Occupational Therapists. - Saskatchewan health regions reported four full time and one part time vacancy. - Turnover reported by employers in higher than normal however, employers have recruited to permanent vacancies.
+Temporary vacancies are difficult to fill.